Forced Feminization Products and Guide

 If you decide to have castration surgery with or without future SRS, realize this procedure is major surgery!
 There are physicians who are willing to perform castration for less money and under less than optimum conditions in an office environment, but this may not be your best or safest option for feminizing men.

-We hope this has helped you understand the process of male feminization and we are here to help you become the person you wish to be!
+We hope this has helped you understand the process of our Transfemme Full Male Feminization Program and our Customer Success Team are here to help you achieve your needs and wants.